loicpirez/zone-of-inhibition-tracker/README.md

 ---

 ## Notes
 - The frontend and backend communicate via REST APIs.
-Ensure the `REACT_APP_API_URL` in the frontend `.env` file matches the backend's base URL.
+Ensure the `VITE_ZOIT_API_URL` in the frontend `.env` file matches the backend's base URL.
 - For production deployment, refer to the respective README files in the [frontend branch](https://github.com/loicpirez/zone-of-inhibition-tracker/tree/frontend) and [backend branch](https://github.com/loicpirez/zone-of-inhibition-tracker/tree/backend).

 ---